cjackson202/aoai_mysql_api/readme.md

     ngrok_authtoken = "ngrok token to convert local api to public domain (for testing only)"
 ```

+## Security Best Practices for Using APIs

+### 1. Store API Secrets Securely
+- **Environment Variables**: Always store your API secrets in environment variables, typically in a `.env` file.
+This isolates sensitive information from your codebase, reducing the risk of accidental exposure.
+Environment variables can be configured and stored in Azure App Service once deployed.
+- **Version Control**: By default, the `.env` file for storing secrets have been added to `.gitignore`, preventing thos file from being tracked by version control systems like Git.
+- **Access Control**: Restrict access to the environment variables to only those who need it.
+Use role-based access controls (RBAC) to enforce this.

+### 2. Network Restrictions
+- **IP Whitelisting**: By default, the resources created in Azure using the provided ARM templates in this repository have network restrictions that limit access to your specific IPV4 address.
+This adds an extra layer of security by ensuring that only trusted IP addresses can access these resources:
+  - **App Service**: Ensures that only traffic from your specified IPV4 address can reach your app service.
+  - **Cosmos DB**: Limits database access to your specified IPV4 address, reducing the risk of unauthorized data access.
+  - **MySQL Flexible Server**: Restricts database access to your specified IPV4 address, enhancing security.

+### 3. Extra Security Considerations
+- **Encryption**: Ensure that all data transmitted to and from your APIs is encrypted using HTTPS.
+Azure takes care of this when deployed to an App Service.
+- **API Gateway**: Utilize an API Gateway such as ***Azure API Management (APIM)*** to manage, secure, and monitor your API traffic.
+APIM offers features like rate limiting, IP whitelisting, and detailed analytics, which can significantly enhance the security and performance of your APIs.
+- **Authentication and Authorization**: Implement authentication and authorization mechanisms to ensure that only authorized users and applications can access your APIs.
+Consider using standards like OAuth 2.0 and JWT (JSON Web Tokens) with APIM.
+- **Regular Audits**: Periodically review and audit your security practices to identify and address potential vulnerabilities.

 ## Additional Resources

 For further reading and additional support, you might find the following resources helpful: